Pepe 807013 192x192 0751 product 251891 1

 Available

 Iconic chair reminiscent of a horse riding saddle design.
-Steel structure upholstered with natural, hand-stitched full grain vegetable tanned, leather.
+Steel structure upholstered with black, hand-stitched full grain vegetable tanned, leather.

 The specially designed sled base is slanted to facilitate the right posture,ensuring comfort and ergonomics.